UKHomeOffice/aspel-workspace/ReadMe.md

 npm run install:env
 ```

-Otherwise a standard install is fine:
+Otherwise a standard install is fine if the required credentials are already set in your environment:

 ```sh
 npm install